YWang0727/UoB-COMSM0110-group-7/meeting note 8th April.md

 # Meeting note on 8th, April

-Features need to be finished or considered o Interface for GAMEOVER o Difficulty Level o Tutorial o Global Ranking
+Features need to be finished or considered
+- Interface for GAMEOVER
+- Difficulty Level
+- Tutorial
+- Global Ranking

 Final Report
 Since Xiao has contributed a lot for coding parts , so rest of team members will focus on report & presentation.